 Ask a question on Facebook about anything to generate lots of ideas: inspirational artists, favorite books on creativity or best tools for ( fill in the blank).
 One post and you’ll have a valuable list in no time.

-Just recently I asked my Facebook group The Creative Fire Cafe about games they played as kids.
+Just recently I asked in a Facebook group about games they played as kids.
 Their wonderful memories inspired a post about creative play as well as some valuable connections.
 I asked another group about people who inspired them and the response was amazing.
 Lots of ideas there!

 Or ask the Google god.
 Input any search term you’re curious about and instantly…a list of possibilities.